insertish/bluej-bug-demo/README.md

 > **Disclaimer**: This is probably something to do with the way I'm building the jar... on Linux but not Windows that's causing BlueJ to choke but at the same time that doesn't really make sense since the procedure is the same.
 Although I do a final test in reverse at the end.

-I enabled the [Unicode UTF-8 beta in Windows using this StackOverflow guide](https://stackoverflow.com/questions/57131654/using-utf-8-encoding-chcp-65001-in-command-prompt-windows-powershell-window), which led me to find:
+I enabled the [Unicode UTF-8 beta (for non-Unicode programs) in Windows using this StackOverflow guide](https://stackoverflow.com/questions/57131654/using-utf-8-encoding-chcp-65001-in-command-prompt-windows-powershell-window) (I didn't realise at the time this was for "non-Unicode" programs but the fact that I caused an issue with it was interesting enough to keep it here), which led me to find:

 1. Using the Windows exported jar on Windows, I got the same result, with mangled emoji.
 2. Using the Linux exported jar ([download bluej_out.jar](https://github.com/insertish/bluej-bug-demo/raw/master/Linux%20Exports/bluej_out.jar)) on Windows caused BlueJ to eternally hang.